Snow emergency issued for area counties; What does it mean?

-MIAMI VALLEY — Snow emergencies have been issued as accumulating snow falls across the region.
+MIAMI VALLEY — Snow emergencies have been issued after accumulating snow fell across the region.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]